 Prudential Financial lives up to its name, offering a variety of finance products and services.
 In addition to life insurance, Prudential also offers:

 - Retirement products: Prudential’s advisors can help you with a 401(k) rollover, deciding how much you need for retirement and more.

 - Annuities: Prudential offers variable, indexed variable, fixed indexed and fixed annuities.

 - Investments: If you’re interested in Prudential’s investment products, contact a local agent or schedule a consultation call.

 Additionally, Prudential uses its subsidiary – Assurance IQ, LLC – to match customers to health insurance products, which are underwritten by third parties.
 Prudential also provides financial education tools on its website.

 Prudential boasts a strong corporate sustainability program with multiple facets, including investing, corporate engagement and charitable donations, among others.
-Prudential notes that it has given more than $19 million in corporate donations to nonprofits, more than $47 billion in grants to nonprofits and $65 million in impact investments in various financial organizations.
-The company has also recorded almost 45,000 hours of employee volunteer time.
+Prudential notes that it has given nearly $19 million in corporate donations to nonprofits, more than $47 million in grants to nonprofits and $77 million in impact investments in various financial organizations.
+The company has also recorded over 26,000 hours of employee volunteer time.

 Not sure if Prudential is right for you?
 Consider these alternatives

-Mass Mutual: If you are looking for whole life insurance, MassMutual could be a great option.
-The company won our 2022 Bankrate Award for best whole life insurance due to its high coverage capacity, large number of riders and high financial strength scores.
+If you are looking for whole life insurance, MassMutual could be a great option.
+The company won a Bankrate Award in both 2022 and 2023 for best whole life insurance due to its high coverage capacity, large number of riders and high financial strength scores.

-Nationwide: Prudential’s lineup of universal life insurance options is impressive, but Nationwide won the Bankrate Award for the best universal life insurance company.
+Prudential’s lineup of universal life insurance options is impressive, but Nationwide is also a competitive choice for the best universal life insurance.
 The company has several riders, high third-party scores and is highly accessible if you have questions.